 • Public policy considerations in whistleblowing cases – the role of the Intervener, and key principles which have been determined.

-If you would like to discuss any of these issues further, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April, Senior Associate Nick Hawkins or Associates Louise O’Connor and Sophie Rothwell, all of whom specialise in employment and partnership law issues for multi-national employers, senior executives, firms and partners.
+If you would like to discuss any of these issues further, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April or Senior Associate Louise O’Connor both of whom specialise in employment and partnership law issues for multi-national employers, senior executives, firms and partners.